osg-htc/docs/docs/data/stashcache/run-stash-origin-container.md

 ### Providing a host certificate

-The service will need a certificate for contacting central OSDF services.
+The service will need a certificate for contacting central OSDF services and for authenticating connections.

-The certificate and key must be inside the container at `/etc/grid-security/xrd/xrd{cert,key}.pem`, owned by the `xrootd` user and group (UID/GID 10940).

-The easiest solution for this is to use your host certificate and key.
+Follow our [host certificate documentation](../../security/host-certs.md) to obtain a host certificate and key.
-Volume-mount the certificate to `/etc/grid-security/hostcert.pem` and the key to `/etc/grid-security/hostkey.pem`.
+Then, volume-mount the host certificate to `/etc/grid-security/hostcert.pem`, and the key to `/etc/grid-security/hostkey.pem`.
-The files will be copied with the right permissions on container startup.

 !!! note
     You must restart the container whenever you renew your certificate